mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 # Deprecating the Chatters List API V1

-With V2 available we plan to deprecate the chatters list V1 as soon as possible.
-We're closely monitor the use of these endpoints and we're actively reaching out to all parties we see who are still on the V1 API.
+With V2 available, we plan to deprecate the V1 Chatters List API on March 25, 2019.
+We're closely monitoring the use of these endpoints and we're actively reaching out to all parties we see who are still on the V1 API.

 ## What do I need to do?

-As soon as possible, if you use the V1 Chat Viewer List API.
-Move to V2.
+Before March 25, 2019, if you use the V1 Chat Chatters List API, please move to V2.
+On this date the V1 endpoint will be removed.

 ## What do I do if I have questions?